Non-Linear Scoring Model for Translation Quality Evaluation: Building a Non-Linear Scorecard

 \subsection{Scorecard mapping}

-We now make the non-linear tolerance usable in everyday QA.
-The table below shows how to compute the scorecard fields from the evaluation word count (EWC), the fitted coefficients \( \hat a,\hat b \), and the severity-weighted penalty total (APT).
-The MQM error table itself is unchanged; the only change is that the allowed penalty \(E_{\text{allowed}}(x)\) depends on the sample size.
+Table~\ref{tab:scorecard-mapping} summarizes the computations required to populate an operational scorecard using the evaluation word count (EWC), fitted coefficients \(\hat a,\hat b\), and severity-weighted penalty total (APT).
+Importantly, the MQM annotation process and error-type/severity schema remain unchanged; only the tolerance threshold becomes length-dependent via Equation~\eqref{eq:logmodel}.

-This keeps the MQM table (error types, error weights, severities and related multipliers $\rightarrow$ APT) unchanged; only the tolerance is dynamic via~\eqref{eq:logmodel} and the calibrated mapping stays the same as the linear model’s PT/DPI (Passing Threshold/Defined Passing Interval) presentation.
+Figure~\ref{fig:SAP-curve} illustrates a real-world non-linear tolerance curve calibrated from institutional anchor points, alongside the corresponding anchored linear rule for comparison.

-\textbf{Same-curvature retargeting (optional).} If you want a new anchor $E(x_{\text{ref}})=E_0$ while maintaining curvature, keep $b$ and solve
+\textbf{Same-curvature re-anchoring (optional).} To impose a new anchor value \(E(x_{\text{ref}})=E_0\) while preserving curvature, fix \(b\) and solve